-- Open the Form designer for your Project Editor form, make sure you have an editable Draft/Test version.
+- Open the form designer for your form.
+Make sure you have an editable Draft/Test version.

-- Ensure you have a Choices field on your Form, which is set to use the 'Projects' data source.
+- Ensure you have a choices field on your form, which should be set to use the 'Projects' data source.

-- Add some fields - one for each column that you want to allow to be edited on the Projects data source.
+- Add a few more fields, one for each column that you're allowing to be edited on the projects data source.

 The app is also coded to treat 0 value rows as being a new row, and it will auto-generate a 36 character unique key (a GUID) for the row to ensure uniqueness.

-- We recommend you also set the displayable title column of this dummy row to be something like 'Add new project' or something like this.
+We recommend you also set the displayable title column of this dummy row to be something like 'Add new project'.

-The Projects data source will be automatically updated with the new row/edited row, both on device and then on the central data source on the web platform, once the form has been completed and uploaded.
+Once the form has been completed and uploaded, the projects data source will be automatically updated with the new/edited row, on both the device and then on the central data source on the web platform.

-This is an intentional platform approach, since it means the deletion operation is always silo'd to a dedicated Form design, which in turn avoids situations where a user might delete a row when they thought they were inserting/updating it.
+This is an intentional platform approach, as it means the deletion operation is always silo'd to a dedicated dorm design.
+This helps to avoid situations where a user might delete a row when they thought they were inserting/updating it.

-Once you have created your dedicated 'Delete' Form:
+Once you have created your dedicated 'Delete' form follow these steps:

-- Tick the 'Delete Row' property on your Choices field.
+- Click the 'Delete Row' property on your choices field.

 Here's what happens when a new row is created on the app:

-This is done to give a consistent user experience, in that the user can see the new row they created any Data Source listings immediately after completing their creation Form entry.
+- A new record gets created with the form entry ID, as the row's identifier in the local app-side data source copy.
+This is done to give a consistent user experience, in that the user can see the new row they created in any data source listings immediately after completing their creation form entry.

-If your service finds this, then your system knows that this entry created a new row and you can process accordingly, creating a matching new row on your system with a new system assigned id.
+- When a Hosted GET is involved, we expect your system to receive the new form entry (e.g. via a REST connector on the form), process it and check whether the choices/data source field value matches the form entry ID.
+If your service finds this, then your system knows that this entry created a new row and you can process accordingly, creating a matching new rows on your system with a new system assigned ID.

-3a.
-If your Hosted GET does a full replace of rows on every call from the app - i.e. using the Rows property on your responses - then you're done, nothing more to do :)
+- A) If your Hosted GET does a full replace of rows on every call from the app, e.g. using the rows property on your responses, then you're done!

 3b.
-If you are making incremental updates on the Hosted GET - i.e. sending NewRows and DeletedRows back on your responses - then there is still the matter of removing the local app created new row identified by the Form Entry id, and adding your new system assigned row.
+If you are making incremental updates on the Hosted GET, e.g. sending NewRows and DeletedRows back on your responses, you will still need to remove the local app created new row identified by the form entry ID, and adding your new system assigned row.

-So when receiving the Form Entry on your web service, you will need to track the user's device id and Form Entry Id for use by your Hosted GET service, since you need to replace the app's local new row with your system assigned new row.
+When receiving the form entry on your web service, you will need to track the user's device ID and form entry ID for use by your Hosted GET service, since you need to replace the app's local new row with your system assigned new row.